Why you should try a makers’ break in Herefordshire

 James cuts me off again.
 Legally, James explains, cider only needs to contain 35 per cent apple juice and this can be from concentrate, which keeps some of the most well-known brands in production year-round and their prices extremely low.
 In contrast, James’s ciders are made when the fruit is ready, using natural yeast on the skins, which means it takes almost a year between the apples falling off the tree to the bottles finally being sealed.
 It’s an artisanal product, with a price to match – and it sells out faster than it can be made.

-James takes me into one of his orchards, where the original 300-year-old Gregg’s Pit cider apple tree towers majestically.
+James takes me into one of his orchards, where the original 300-year-old Gregg’s Pit pear tree towers majestically.
 All around us are its grafted offspring, planted some 20 years earlier and now ripe for bearing fruit.

 As we talk about his cider-making philosophy, the earlier abrasiveness has all but disappeared.
 I get the sense that the frostiness is all for show – so he can break down any expectations and prior knowledge and talk me round to his way of thinking.
 In fact, he’s positively radiant by the time we make it to the stretch of orchard right next to his home and it’s not hard to see why he’s so in his element here.
 It’s nearing peak apple and pear blossom season and, with the sun shining and a light breeze picking through the leaves, the tiny but perfect orchard is awash with birdsong.
 The word wholesome comes to mind.